nayuki/MamIRC/doc/connector.markdown

 ### Example session

-For those of you curious about how to implement a Processor, here is what a typical connection looks like from the perspective of the Processor.
-Annotations are preceded by `#`, and no blank lines are in the actual protocol.
+For those who are curious about how to communicate with a Connector, here is what a typical connection looks like from the perspective of the Processor.
+(Annotations are preceded by `#`, there are no leading or trailing spaces in each line, and no blank lines are in the actual protocol.)

     # Initial handshake
     <-- MyPassword123         # Send password and newline.
     <-- attach                # Send initial action.
     --> active-connections    # Static string.
+(First line received from the Connector.)
     --> 1 2308                # Connection ID = 1, next sequence = 2308.
     --> 7 459                 # Connection ID = 7, next sequence = 459.
     --> end-list              # Static string.